-Congratulations to the winners of the Samuel Eells Literary & Educational Foundation Annual Undergraduate and Alumni Literary Competitions.
+Congratulations to the winners of the Samuel Eells Literary & Educational Foundation Annual Undergraduate and Alumni Literary Competitions for the 2022-2023 academic year.

 Grand Prize: Daniel Pearl Award for Literary Excellence